cloudify-cosmo/docs.getcloudify.org/content/installation/prerequisites.md

 weight: 50
 ---

-Before you install a Cloudify Manager, you must review these prerequisites and make sure that your environment is prepared to support the Cloudify Manager.
+Before you [install a Cloudify Manager]({{< relref "installation/installing-manager.md" >}}), you must review these prerequisites and make sure that your environment is ready to support the Cloudify Manager.

 ## Architecture and OS